Located in Lake Superior, about one

 Winter brings an awesome sight at Grand Island.
 Water seeping down from the top of the cliffs forms incredible ice formations and ice caves that can be seen when the ice bridge between Munising and Grand Island is safe.
 (Photos of Ice Caves).

 Does Grand Island sound like your kind of vacation spot?
 As you plan your trip, the Hiawatha National Forest encourages you to request information specific to your recreational interests.
-Please call 906-387-3700 or 906-387-2512 for current information.
+Visist the Hiawatha National Forest Visitor Center at the blinking light in Munising or Please call 906-387-2512 for current information.

 Copyright 1998 by Vivian Wood, the webmaster for Exploring the North, Inc. All Rights Reserved.
 Except as permitted under the Copyright Act of 1976, as Amended, this web site may not be reproduced in whole or in part in any manner.
 Unless authorized by the webmaster of Exploring the North, Inc., reproduction of any picture, web page or pages on the Exploring the North website for placement on the internet is a copyright infringement.
 All right, title and interest in and to the material on our web pages, the web site, in whole or in part, and in and to this url and the urls contained within, is the property of vivian wood, the webmaster for Exploring the North, Inc.